Kyren223/eko/CONTRIBUTING.md

 Please only mark the pull request as "Ready for Review" when it is in fact complete and ready for review.

+## Glosarry

+Check out the [Glossary](./glossary.md) to see how certain terms are used and what they mean

 > When contributing to this project, you must agree that you have authored 100%
 > of the content, (or) that you have the necessary rights to the content and
 > that the content you contribute may be provided under the projects AGPLv3